OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Guanxi is a Chinese term that describes the cultivation of relationships, primarily those that are business-based.
 Guanxi plays a major role in China’s drinking culture as, more often than not, networking occurs outside of the office with a drink in hand.
 With Beijing being the political and business mecca that it is, the prominence of guanxi is no surprise.
 So, whether you’re looking to impress some colleagues or a special someone, one of Beijing’s many bars is the perfect place.
 But with so many to choose from, which are the city’s best?

 With walls constructed to double as glass wine racks showing off the bar’s impressive array of worldly vino, Vinotheque is an intimate, beautifully designed wine bar located within the Kerry Hotel.
 Their selection is extensive, with an almost overwhelming amount of wine to choose from.
 Fortunately, help is always on hand, with Vinotheque’s staff primed to impart their vast knowledge and help you make the right choice.
-Although this wine bar is a bit pricier than others, with its location being situated near Beijing’s business district, Vinotheque makes for a perfect after-work drink.
+Although this wine bar is a bit pricier than others, as it is situated near Beijing’s business district, Vinotheque makes for a perfect after-work drink.

 Vinotheque, No. 1 Guanghua Road, Beijing, China, +86 10 6561-8833